adamgligor/adamgligor.github.io/_posts/2019-11-15-sqlalchemy-subqueries.md

 ## Approach

-My brain already understands sql syntax so I choose something that reads like sql, but sqlalchemy has more than one syntax.
-This is the general syntax I use:
+My brain already understands sql syntax so I choose something that reads like sql, however it's not the only syntax.

 ```
 query or subquery = session.query(